bradarnst/newcv/src/partials/_experience.md

 As **Enterprise Architect** provided enterprise architecture, strategy, planning, continuous improvement, design and delivery of solutions.
 Collaborated with KiwiRail IT architects on life cycle planning, architectural principles, policies and standards.
 Architected for change.

-As **Lead Architect** and **Technical Lead** on a $25M+ multi-year, programme transitioning KiwiRail Freight legacy systems to a bespoke architecture.
-Responsibilities: architecture and design of an event-driven, SOA for operations, booking, billing, invoicing, analytics, workflow, task management, logistics, platforms and SSO.
-Helped shape and guide the technical team, hiring where necessary and directed many vendor resources.

-The programme included: custom development, integration services, platform selection, web, app servers, document storage, security, workflow, rules, graph and NoSQL databases, search, event recording, analytics, audit and infrastructure.
-Key activities and deliverables include: Design, Architecture, Implementation Planning, Strategy, and Documentation.
+As **Lead Architect** and **Technical Lead** delivered enterprise architecture, strategy, and continuous improvement initiatives at KiwiRail, by leading the design and delivery of solutions aligned with lifecycle planning and architectural principles.
+Implemented a $25M+ multi-year program transitioning legacy systems to a bespoke SOA, enhancing operational efficiency and scalability.

 • REST • Java • Spring • TDD • devops • git • maven • Jenkins • Tomcat • Mulesoft • UML • Sparx EA • SSO • AD • analytics • CouchDB • Elasticsearch • Neo4J • SaaS • VMWare • GoPivotal • linux • custom SAP • jBPM • SharePoint architecture • TOGAF •